The state of technology in the AP department

 For any organization dealing with indirect spend or non-purchase order-based invoice volume, some recommendations can help you circumvent these issues.

 Turn a traditional indirect spend process into a PO-based one.
 Create a pre-approval purchase model to turn after-the-fact expenses into order-based purchases.
-This way invoices are automatically matched to the purchase order for a fully touchless process, and you’ll gain improved control and visibility of the organization’s total spend.
+This way, invoices are automatically matched to the purchase order for a fully touchless process, and you’ll gain improved control and visibility of the organization’s total spend.

 #3.
 Touchless processing is still a struggle for most.

 Touchless processing, meaning receiving, processing and approving an invoice without any user intervention, is still a challenge for most companies.
-Fifty-five percent of respondents were well below average touchless processing rates at 40% or less.
+55% of respondents were well below average touchless processing rates at 40% or less.
 Only 11% have over 80% touchless invoice processing.
 Companies may find it challenging to achieve touchless processing for a number of reasons.
 They might struggle with efficiently collecting invoice data.
 Or they could be in an industry where they regularly receive a range of variances either due to fluctuations in volume, such as raw materials or from special charges, like freight fees.

 There’s good news.
 Touchless processing is achievable, and there are a number of ways to address the roadblocks that are currently keeping your organization from getting there.

 Get the right data in the right place from the get-go.
 Work with your suppliers and employ internal processes to make sure that the invoices you receive are in a digital format and include the right data points in the correct fields.
-It can be a headache to resolve problem invoices with suppliers.
-But ultimately they want to be paid on time and should look for ways to work with you to address issues with the invoices.
-Internally, you can also work with your invoice capture solution provider to address problem invoices that aren’t flowing touchlessly into your workflow from receipt.
+It can be a headache to resolve problem invoices with suppliers, but ultimately they want to be paid on time and should look for ways to work with you to address issues with the invoices.
+Internally, you can also work with your invoice capture technology provider to address problem invoices that aren’t flowing touchlessly into your workflow from receipt.
 There are a number of intelligent capture solutions on the market that use machine learning to “remember” where various fields typically fall on a specific supplier’s invoices, so one manual invoice mapping will lead to automatic data capture the next time an invoice is received.

 Set up deviation tolerances and exception rules for a quick win.
-Use technology that can automate even the imperfect invoices.
+Use technology that can automate even imperfect invoices.
 Your system should be able to deal with common deviations within a set tolerance without requiring human interaction.
 Only large deviations, outside of tolerance levels, should be presented to staff for decision making.

 There can also be a similar set up for invoice items that do not appear on a PO but should be approved.
 Common examples include packaging cost, freight/pallet cost, overtime, etc. An AP solution should be able to completely automate the coding, handling, and approval of these types of costs as well.